pegasusict/PLAT/README.md

 # PLAT
-Pegasus' Linux Administration Tools is a set of bash scripts that make life easier for the lazy/newbie user on Ubuntu
+Pegasus' Linux Administration Tools is a set of bash scripts that make life easier for the lazy/newbie user on Ubuntu PLAT is a suite of scripts which help with tedious repetitive tasks which make up a large portion of Linux administration.
+Currently there's a Post Install script which, as the name suggests, is run right after installing Linux on a computer.
+This script:	-	adds apt lines to /etc/sources.list,
+				-	adds ppa's incl keys,
+				-	does an apt update/upgrade/auto-remove/clean cycle,
+				-	installs extra packages and software,
+				-	generates maintenance script and adds this to cron(server) or anacron(workstation)
+				-	in case of a lxc host generates a container maintenance script as well

+More information can be found after the news updates.

 ---
 *NEWS*

+**20180313 UPDATE: The BASH version is now V1.0.0-BETA**

 > 20180312 update:
 Issue #2 & commit e468f7d22e550d860deda08dc2c4d0def20d797a